visit-dav/visit/src/doc/tutorials/PythonExpressions.rst

 Python Expression Example 1
 ---------------------------

-This example will operate on 2D meshes and takes the distance around the edges of each cell and multiplies it by the value of the cell.
+This example operates on 2D meshes and takes the distance around the edges of each cell and multiplies it by the value of the cell.
 It demonstrates accessing the coordinates and topology of the mesh as well as a variable.

 Here is the example script.